Knut Fredrik Ramstad |

 Lean Thinking is a business methodology that originated in the Japanese automotive industry during the late 1980s.
 The core idea is to maximize customer value while eliminating waste from all processes.
 Simply put, Lean means creating more value for your customers with fewer resources.

-Lean Logistics is all about improving operations at all levels and optimizing the supply chain by minimizing waste.
+Lean Logistics is all about improving operations at all levels and optimizing the supply chain by reducing waste, which is important for supply chain control.
 This is achieved through better inventory and material management, and by eliminating unnecessary steps in delivery, such as:

 Womack, James P., Daniel, T. Jones (1996) Lean Thinking